 Journalism Student Paves the Way as First Female to Commentate a Rowan Football Game on Radio

-When Katie Francis, a junior Sports Communication & Media and Journalism double major from Swedesboro, NJ (Gloucester County), discovered the campus radio station her sophomore year, she “knew it was a good path to take.”
+When Katie F, a junior Sports Communication & Media and Journalism double major from Swedesboro, NJ (Gloucester County), discovered the campus radio station her sophomore year, she “knew it was a good path to take.”
 An email in her student inbox with the subject line, “Are you Rowan’s new voice in Radio?” inspired her to take a leap into an area of journalism she had never considered before.
 “I knew that, being a transfer student, it might be difficult to meet people.
 So I signed up for training sessions for Rowan Radio,” she says.

 Katie’s family had introduced her to Philadelphia sports early, and she grew up watching the Flyers, but her interest in football picked up as the Eagles made their way toward the playoffs two years ago.
 “I started to think that I should really learn [football] so I could enjoy it more and fully understand what I was watching,” she recalls.
 She began to actively follow the games with her dad, learning more and more with each game.